 Today, imaging—from X-ray to MRI—touches just about every facet of patient care, diagnosis, and treatment.
-And the latest health tech applications in Artificial Intelligence (AI) and Augmented Reality (AR) are bringing a disruptive new dimension to advanced imaging, with the potential to be just as revolutionary as the original discovery of X-rays.
+And the latest health tech applications in Artificial Intelligence (AI) and Augmented Reality (AR) are bringing a disruptive new dimension to advanced medical imaging, with the potential to be just as revolutionary as the original discovery of X-rays.

 Augmented Reality Enhances Surgical Planning

-“This advancement in imaging takes some of the guesswork out of medicine, lowers the risk to the patient, and allows the surgery to be more precise,” said Wendell A. Gibby, M.D., CEO of Novarad.
-“And it’s much cheaper than the traditional methodology, which has been to take a 3D image and load it into a surgical guidance system that’s five times as expensive.”
+“This advancement in imaging takes some of the guesswork out of medicine, lowers the risk to the patient, and allows the surgery to be more precise,” says Wendell A. Gibby, M.D., CEO of Novarad.
+“And it’s much cheaper than the traditional methodology, which has been to take a 3D image and load it into a surgical guidance system that's five times as expensive.”
 (Figure 1)

-“I had a patient who was in a lot of pain from a very degenerated back,” said Gibby.
-“We attempted to do an epidural steroid injection, but the thoracic spine was so tight, we couldn’t find an entry point.
+“I had a patient who was in a lot of pain from a very degenerated back,” says Gibby.
+“We attempted to do an epidural steroid injection, but the thoracic spine was so tight, we couldn't find an entry point.
 Using a CAT scan and aligning the AR guidance system, we were able to find one little hole that we could get through.
 It gave me my optimal entrance point, angle, and depth—and ultimately a successful completion of the procedure.”

 With @novaradcorp, the latest health tech applications in AI and AR are bringing a disruptive new dimension to advanced imaging.